CovaSyn

 The sharp claim:

 Fig. 2.
 Cost-accuracy Pareto.
 Haiku with CovaSyn sits top-left: high accuracy at low cost per question.
+Gemini 3.5 Flash with CovaSyn lands as an even cheaper option below.

 Where CovaSyn lifts hardest